Kalatpadai: Critical reception

-Balaji Balasubramaniam of bbthots.com rated the film 2.5 out of 4 and stated, "The single factor that elevates this movie from mediocrity is the script.
-Almost everyone in the movie speaks sensibly and the dialogues sparkle with rare intelligence".
 S. R. Ashok Kumar of The Hindu gave the film a positive review citing that "credit must be given to director, J. Ramesh, who has written the story, for the screenplay and the artists for their performance.
 Ramesh's dialogue actually is the strength of the film" and that "both the new find Jai and Vidhu have given good accounts of themselves.
 They make a charming pair.
 The other new face Arun (Nithin Sathya) is promising".
 Malini Mannath said, "The director makes no pretensions of giving a great film, there are a couple of flaws in the narration too, but in totality it's a simple love story well told, that gives a good feeling in the end".
+Sify wrote "J.Ramesh, the director has liberally borrowed from many earlier films of the same genre.
+Jai, the lanky newcomer has a future, but Vidhu has to improve.
+The music of Bharadwaj is the only saving grace in the other undernourished love story".